cjohansen/spasm/Readme.md

-# Reapp!
+# Spreact - Single Page React Applications

-Reapp provides "just enough structure" for single page web applications that use React for rendering.
+Spreact provides "just enough structure" for single page web applications that use React for rendering.

 ## Concepts

-Reapp's goal is to help you organize data flow, and separate concerns that should not be conflated:
+Spreact's goal is to help you organize data flow, and separate concerns that should not be conflated:

 * Data fetching